Research Misconduct

 - As applied to an institutional or committee member, cooperating with the research misconduct proceeding by impartially carrying out the duties assigned for the purpose of helping an institution meet its responsibilities under this Policy.
 An institutional or committee member does not act in good faith if their acts or omissions during the research misconduct proceedings are dishonest or influenced by personal, professional, or financial conflicts of interest with those involved in the research misconduct proceeding.

-Inquiry: The process under the Policy this policy for information gathering and preliminary fact-finding to determine if an allegation or apparent instance of a research misconduct has substance and therefore allegation warrants an investigation.
+Inquiry: The process under this policy for information gathering and preliminary fact-finding to determine if a research misconduct allegation warrants an investigation.

 Institutional record: The records compiled or generated during a research misconduct proceeding, except records not considered or relied upon.